MicroEJ/docs/KernelDeveloperGuide/kf.rst

    listeners are called, the Feature stays in the ``STOPPED`` state forever (the Kernel has an issue)

-Deinstallation
+Uninstallation
 ~~~~~~~~~~~~~~

 A Feature is uninstalled by the Kernel using `Kernel.uninstall()`_.
 The
 Feature code is unlinked from the Kernel and reclaimed.
 The Feature is
-removed from the list of loaded Features and its state is set to
+removed from the list of loaded Features and its state is set to the
-UNINSTALLED.
+``UNINSTALLED`` state.
 The Feature does not exist anymore in the system.

 Class Spaces
 ------------